ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - It does _not_ include the parameters "context_id", "salt_input", and "client_cred_verify" or "client_cred_verify_mac".

-* If the AS issues the new access token that dynamically updated the access rights of C, then the access token includes the claim "token_series_id", with value the identifier of the same token series for which the access token has been issued.
+* If the AS issues the new access token that dynamically updates the access rights of C, then the access token includes the claim "token_series_id", with value the identifier of the same token series for which the access token has been issued.

 When receiving the new access token, the RS uses the value of the claim "token_series_id", and identifies the stored old access token that has to be superseded by the new one, as both belonging to the same token series.